 Plugin-free RapidAuthor publications (parts catalogs, maintenance manuals, work instructions) can be viewed online or offline.
-To enable the offline viewing, some extra configuration might be required.

 The Cortona3D Solo library downloads its components and interactive publications from external files.
 Due to the Web browsers security restrictions (See the Same origin policy article for more information), loading from a file system will fail with a security exception.

 There are several ways to solve this issue: